Get started with GraphQL

 Instead of requiring an endpoint, the mutation requires an action.
 The chosen action determines whether you are creating a new entity or updating an existing one.

-If using the GraphiQL IDE, use autocomplete to view a full list of actions:
+If you are using the GraphQL Explorer, use autocomplete to view a full list of actions.

 When creating a new entity